Last updated on May 19, 2026

 Big-mana producers like Food Chain, Sacrifice, and Carpet of Flowers can do quite a bit, but they require extra investment.

-#27.
+#29.
 Crystal Vein

 Crystal Vein

 At the cost of sacrificing it, you can add 2 mana on your first turn with Crystal Vein.
-While that scenario may not happen very often, it certainly pushes you ahead to cast broken spells ahead of schedule.
+While that scenario may not happen very often, it certainly pushes you to cast broken spells ahead of schedule.

-Tinder Wall
+#28.
+Tinder Wall + Wild Cantor

 I like to think of Tinder Wall as a green Rite of Flame since it's basically what this green creature does.
+You can โ€œstore upโ€ the mana by casting it one turn and sacrificing it the next, which is also the goal with Wild Cantor, a 1-drop that provides less mana but is also more flexible in its casting cost and mana production.

-#25.
+#26.
 Irencrag Feat

 Irencrag Feat